Arya Group Of Colleges: Facilities

-The college offers a wide range of amenities to ensure that students have a comfortable and productive learning environment.
+The college offers amenities to ensure that students have a comfortable and productive learning environment.

 Medical facilities

 In addition, the college organises regular health check-up camps on the campus to examine the health of students and staff members.
 Each hostel is provided with necessary first aid facilities, and physicians are available in close proximity to the college and hostels for consultancy.